On a cold day, it doesn't take long for a cup of coffee to become tepid; if our refrigerator breaks, our frozen items tend to warm up.

 There's another way of getting a quick sketch of the solution curves without finding explicitly.

 Since also gives us the slope of lines tangent to solution curves, we lay down a grid on the -plane and sketch a short arrow with slope at every grid point

-This results in a slope or direction field: starting at some point on the -axis, we just follow the arrows to trace the shape of a solution curve with
+This results in a slope or direction field: starting at a point on the -axis, we follow the arrows to trace the shape of a solution with

 Notice how the curve follows the arrows for all choices of